 On-going research is necessary to improve upon existing solutions including a role for community members in collection of scientific information.

 The first three components were core to the research and informational efforts led by UTPL.
-Building a common base of shared information and promoting decisions based upon a broad base of knowledge directly linked to this wetlands region was the foundation of the approach.
+Building a common base of shared information and promoting decisions based upon a broad base of knowledge directly linked to this wetland region was the foundation of the approach.
 Early on in the research, efforts were made to gather and analyze information on social, quality-of-life, economics, and other forms of local knowledge, including the experiences of local indigenous communities and Mestiza people of the Saraguro, Oña, and Yacuambi municipalities or cantons.

 Leading a change process requires building a broad understanding of the critical issues and why change is needed.
 This required time and persistence for the local municipalities as well as the staff of the Ministry to understand why protecting this wetland is important to them today and for their future.
 This prior foundational work was critical before holding workshops in order to gain participation and engagement.
 The techniques that we used and found that were most effective with gathering local knowledge and information (and reaching consensus with stakeholders across our region) were participatory workshops and sharing technical information on ecology and social impacts of wetland through presentations and talks.
 These presentations needed to be accessible to lay persons, by being clear and by avoiding technical and scientific jargon.
 It is critical to “transform” technical lectures into simple language for people to understand.
 We also had to face the challenge of bringing people together, sometimes from significant distances from the wetlands, with limited transportation options and financial resources.
 Facilitation techniques during the workshops were also important.
 Workshop agendas were designed to encourage involvement of local stakeholders in giving feedback, sharing their ideas, and providing their priorities.